We love to get around

 Our participating cities are at the forefront of improving the places that we live and work.
 Buildings define the character of our cities.
 But it’s not just about what they look like, it’s about how they work too.
 Buildings use one third of the world’s energy, and in bigger

 cities they account for up to 80% of carbon emissions.
 By championing new designs, incentives and standards, cities are leading the way to more energy-efficient homes, and inspiring a global trend where new buildings become energy producers rather than energy consumers.

 We love clean living

 By wasting less and loving more, our participating cities are leading the way to smart waste solutions.
-Like turning waste into resource.
+Like turning waste into a resource.
 Biogas, district heating, compost, fertilizer, irrigation, and recycled goods all come from waste and

 waste water.
 And making these resources creates jobs too.
 By minimizing and trapping waste for material and energy, smarter urban waste management improves the economy, the environment and promotes clean living – all at the same time.